josteink/emacs-oob-reboot/README.md

 Looking at pretty much all other popular editors, they have a few things in common out the box:

 * A polished look and feel.
-* A reasonable and useful set of default settings.
+* A reasonable set of defaults.
-* Core features and packages installed.
+* Modern core features and packages installed.
 * Well supported third party package system.

 Default "out of the box" experience matters.